meetup/docker-apps/README.md

 # docker-james-stack

-For running james in a dev env
+For running james in a dev env - specifically on our devboxes.

 ### Build james locally